 I am saddened to hear of the death of Ritsuo Shingo (1947-2023), as announced by the Shingo Institute.
 He was the son of Shigeo Shingo, for whom the Shingo Prize and Shingo Institute were named.
-I want to express my deepest condolences to the family, his friends, and everybody who knew and worked with him.
+I want to express my deepest condolences to his family, friends, and everybody who knew and worked with him.

 Ritsuo was the founder and the first president of Toyota China.
-Under his leadership Toyota China became one of the most successful ventures of Toyota worldwide.
+Under his leadership, Toyota China became one of the most successful ventures of Toyota worldwide.
 Following this success, he was appointed as the president of Hino Motors and then served as the president of GAC-Hino until 2009.

-Shingo was the translator of the first book on Toyota Production System in English written by his father, TPS pioneer, Shigeo Shingo in 1976.
+Shingo was the translator of the first book on the Toyota Production System in English written by his father, TPS pioneer, Shigeo Shingo in 1976.
 He applied his father's and other TPS pioneers' teachings into his management practices.

 In this post, I will share some reflections and a re-issue of the Lean Blog Interviews podcast episode from 2021 when I was honored to have Mr. Shingo as my guest.

-But first a video from some of the people who knew him best:
+But first, a video from some of the people who knew him best:

 Shingo Institute Video:

 I first met him in 2009 when my first book Lean Hospitals was a recipient of the Shingo Research and Professional Publication Award.
 Here is a photo from the event with Bob Miller (then the director of the Institute).